Unlocking the Motorola G23 (and some words on Motorola)

 The testpoints

-I decided to open an issue on the schematics repository, and I was able to get in touch with the DiabloSat, who uploaded the schematics.
+I decided to open an issue on the schematics repository, and I was able to get in touch with DiabloSat, who uploaded the schematics.

 #define KPDL1 KPCOL0 // 0